1fge/open-supreme/README.md

 # Open Supreme
 *Open Supreme* is a 100% open source requests-based Supreme program

 Created by [@qwkinn](https://twitter.com/qwkinn) (nested#1389)
 Join the discord here https://discord.gg/Yfz62NV
+Watch the video tutorial from Drops by Mitch here https://www.youtu.be/aNO_1Oxs0RY&

 If you encounter any problems feel free to message me on Discord or Twitter.
 I will continue to fix any issues that arise from Supreme modifying their website, but I most likely will not be adding anymore features to the program (including a pooky solution).
 Your contribution is very much encouraged!

 ## Features